 At the time of this post, the FAA still has a website with registration information for flying sUAS (drones) under Part 107 and flying model aircraft under Section 336, so it’s understandable that people are confused as to whether they need to register their drones.
 There’s also another FAA website specifically for recreational or commercial drone registration, still live after the appellate court ruling.

-Meanwhile, paper’s been flying in several lawsuits about whether the registration is legal, whether drones are model aircraft and therefore exempt from registration with the FAA, refunding registration fees plus restitution after registration was found not to be legal, and registration fees not being refunded, just to name a few.
+Paper’s been flying in several lawsuits about whether the registration is legal, whether drones are model aircraft and therefore exempt from registration with the FAA, refunding registration fees plus restitution after registration was found not to be legal, and registration fees not being refunded, just to name a few.

 About the Authors